prismm/remarket/README.md

 --> it maintains a valid SSL certificate / uses HTTPS.

 *What is a two-sided marketplace? https://en.wikipedia.org/wiki/Two-sided_market

+*Why was this created?
+When markets are more efficient at allocating goods, less waste is generated.
+I found existing secondhand marketplaces to be inefficient -- the larger ones were too clunky, took too much of a cut, or lacked trust, while the ones within networks used outdated technology like email listservs.
+I wanted to create a solution.

 *What could be done better?
 Probably a lot of things.
 This was the first live app I ever built, and I only learned to code a few months before creating it.
 I did not have the guidance of a more senior developer to oversee the app's development, instead relying on documentation and the wisdom of the internet whenever I was in a jam.
 Some solutions here are hack-y.
 Remarket could be more secure, for instance by using tokens to prevent CSRF attacks, or in probably countless other ways I'm not aware of.
 Things broke occasionally, and occasionally things broke silently.
 This was a serious passion project for me and my devotion to it taught me a lot about coding that would have been hard to learn if I cared any less.
 Thanks for reading.